FIVE MOST SURPRISING FINDS

 The Numbers That Define a Desert

 The American Bar Association’s own data tells a story that should be read as an indictment.
-Approximately five percent of all lawyers in the United States are Black (ABA, Profile of the Legal Profession, 2022).
-That number alone is striking — Black Americans constitute 13.6% of the population and roughly 5% of the profession that controls access to their legal rights — but the distribution is where the crisis becomes catastrophic.
+Roughly five percent of all lawyers in the United States are Black (ABA, Profile of the Legal Profession, 2022).
+That number alone is striking — Black Americans make up 13.6% of the population and roughly 5% of the profession that controls access to their legal rights.
+But the distribution is where the crisis becomes catastrophic.

-Of those Black lawyers, the overwhelming majority practice in:
+Of those Black lawyers, the overwhelming majority practice in the following settings.

 What they do not do, in any significant number, is practice in the neighborhoods where Black Americans actually live.